 Cold Drip Brewing

-Don’t mistake this brew for iced coffee, it’s anything but.
+Don’t mistake this brew for iced coffee, it’s anything but (If you’re looking for a great way to brew iced coffee, check this post out at Jayandco).
 This method is arguably the greatest coffee innovation of our generation so far.

 Basically, you slowly drip cold, filtered water through freshly ground coffee beans for a long period of time.
 By long period of time, I mean at least 10 hours.